Key takeaways

 |---|---|---|

-| Profile T consumer | 80–130 | S + H.265, image settings, tamper, analytics events. |
+| Profile T consumer | 80–130 | Discovery, auth, RTSP, H.265, PTZ, image settings, tamper events. |

 | Profile G edge storage | 60–100 | Recording schedule, search, retrieval, playback. |

-| Profile M metadata | 120–180 | Scene Description parsing, MQTT bridge, metadata store. |
+| Profile M metadata | 120–180 | Scene description parsing, MQTT bridge, metadata store. |

 | Profile A + C access control | 80–140 | Credentials, rules, real-time door events, UI bindings. |

-| Full modern VMS (S+T+G+M) | ~320–510 | Excludes UI, user management, storage plumbing. |
+| Full modern VMS (T+G+M) | ~260–410 | Excludes UI, user management, storage plumbing. |

-A decision framework — which profiles to mandate in five questions
+Which profiles to mandate in five questions

 Five pitfalls that sink ONVIF projects

-4. Conflating ONVIF with vendor SDK.
+4. Conflating ONVIF with the vendor SDK.
 If the product depends on Axis ACAP, Bosch IVA, Hikvision DeepinView or Wisenet AI, ONVIF alone will not carry the feature.

 Want an honest ONVIF readiness audit?